M-Waweru/mathnuscripts-garden/src/site/notes/Content/Projects/Problems to Solve.md

 57. Pornography addiction is a taboo to talk about but it affects more people than they are willing to admit.
 Problems such as loneliness, PED .etc are just the tip of the iceberg.
 What application, content or programme can be made to solve this issue?

 58. A service that gives you access to pay-only or subscription content like research papers, articles .etc.
 It can be crowdfunded.
 It can be pirated.
 Whichever works.

+59. Digitise the security register at organisations and provide verification and marketing features for these companies using this data that they collect.
+Replace the black counter book.

+60. A personal life calendar on your website that you can show a timeline and even photos of your life.
+It even shows the places you have been to on a map with the pictures as well.
+It can integrate with Google Photos.